• Skip to primary navigation

 What if I don’t have buttermilk?

-You can make “sour milk” by placing 2 tablespoons of vinegar in a 2-cup measuring cup and adding milk to the 2-cup mark.
+You can make “sour milk” by placing 2 tablespoons of white vinegar in a 2-cup measuring cup and adding whole milk to the 2-cup mark.
 Let it sit for 10 minutes.
 This will make a buttermilk substitute.

 White plate with stack of butter swim biscuits.